samuelvenable/AllowCapture-GMExtension/README.md

 ```

 It is not ideal for projects which want precise mouse collision detection on sprite masks, but it should not matter for most real-world use cases.
 Worst-case scenario, you will need to do a little more math in your code to acheive the same mouse detection GM would normally handle for you.
 Please report bugs on GitHub or contact me on Discord.
 My username / handle on both websites is @`samuelvenable`.

+The demo in this repository uses my WebM Player Extension to demonstate basic usage with a minimal project.